asfadmin/cloud-tools/test-cnm/README.md

 }
 ```

+Each S3 object key maps to a set of metadata corresponding to keys in the CNM
+`product.files` list.

 Management of the `metadata.json` file is done through the `upload` and
 `update-checksums` commands for convenience.
 See the `--help` output of each
 respective command for usage information.

+#### Checksums
+For files that are uploaded entirely in a single request, the etag returned by
+the s3 ListObjectsV2 operation will be used as the checksum value in the CNM
+payload.
+However, as some files may be large enough that they need to be
+uploaded using multipart, the checksums can be set in the `metadata.json` file.

+#### Types
+By default, the CNM file type designation will be guessed based on the file
+extension.
+Possible values for the type are `data`, `metadata`, `browse`,
+`linkage`, and `qa`.
+In cases where the guessed file types are not correct, they
+can be overridden in the `metadata.json` file.

 ## Config
 Config variables are read from a `testcnm.cfg` file.
 First the current